cam-peck/cam-peck/README.md

 ##  💬 About Me

 - 🏠  I currently live in Indianapolis, but a large part of my heart belongs to Kobe, Japan after staying there for ~4 years.
-- 🧠  I'm currently working to understand React hooks -- particularly `useEffect`.
-React components are awesome!
+- 🧠  I'm currently working on TypeScript and React hooks.
-- ⏭️  I'm looking for a front-end or full-stack position to keep honing my React skills.
+- ⏭️  I'm looking for a back-end or full-stack position with any PERN languages.
 - ⛱️  When I'm not working at the computer, I'm either practicing Debussey's Arabesque #2 🎹 or playing on my Nintendo Switch 🎮.

 ## 🛠️ Technologies & Tools